jsavone/Q2-Group-Project/README.md

-# Q2 Galvanize Group Project - Cooks Club\ Created by Nisha Bharti, David Sommerfeld, and John Savone
+# Q2 Galvanize Group Project - Cooks Club <br> Created by Nisha Bharti, David Sommerfeld, and John Savone

 For our Quarter 2 group project, we created Cooks Club, which is a recipe sharing site for food lovers.
 Users are able to upload their recipes, upvote/downvote & comment on other users recipes, and save their favorite recipes to their profile.
 Some technologies that we used were HTML, CSS, JavaScript, Node.js, Express, Knex, PostgreSQL, Bootstrap, and Github.
 As a team, we planned the wireframe, and laid out a plan to execute, which included splitting tasks and pages to streamline the process.